orbit-sys-dev/orbit-docs-viewer/README.md

 - `dashboard_url`: Target for “Back to Dev Dashboard”.
 Set null to hide.
 - `timezone`: Timezone used for date display.
 Falls back to `config('app.timezone')` when unset.

-## Migration notes (when porting from orbit-ops)

-- Change controller namespace to `Orbit\DevDocsViewer\Http\Controllers`
-- `view('dev.xxx')` → `view('docs-viewer::dev.xxx')`
-- Drive paths and prefix/middleware from config; override via `.env`
-- Use config `route.name_prefix` for route names
-- Register as a path repo like in this README to refer to the local package during development

 ## License

 MIT